iainfm/Copy-CameraPhotos/README.md

 * Eject the removable media automatically after the copy

+# Installation / use

+*Basic use/testing*
+Download Copy-CameraPhotos.ps1 to a location of your choice.
+Open Powershell
+Navigate to download location
+Run the script with .\Copy-CameraPhotos.ps1

+*Installation*
+Download Copy-CameraPhotos.ps1 and copy it to a folder in the user's path, eg C:\Users\<username>\Documents\WindowsPowerShell Then run the script from a powershell session with Copy-CameraPhotos.ps1

+*Running automatially on device insertion*
+I've not tried this, but customising the script to the user's requirements, then converting to an exe with a suitable utility *should* work

 # Examples

 *Copy all new photos from all inserted removable media to the user's Pictures folder, separating photos by date in the format "YYYY_MM_DD", create a sub folder called "Export" within each folder, and eject (safe-remove) the media after completion:*